rangle/webpack-workshop-part-two/README.md

 # Topics

 * **Webpack 1 vs 2.** What are the main differences with webpack 2 and the key changes in syntax?
-(10 minutes)
+(20 minutes)

 * **The DefinePlugin and multiple environment builds.** Using the DefinePlugin to help configure different builds for development, production, and test.
 (20 minutes)

-* **Integrating Linting.** Integrating linting for Javascript, Typescript, and CSS via tslint, jslint, jshint, eslint, stylelint (20 minutes)
+* **Integrating Linting.** Integrating linting for Javascript, Typescript, and CSS via tslint, jslint, jshint, eslint, stylelint (25 minutes)

-* **Code-splitting and CommonsChunkPlugin.** An introduction to the CommonsChunkPlugin and webpack code splitting (20 minutes)
+* **Code-splitting and CommonsChunkPlugin.** An introduction to the CommonsChunkPlugin and webpack code splitting (30 minutes)

-* **Some other useful loaders and plugins.** A review of some of the more popular loaders and plugins and their usage (20 minutes)
+* **Some other useful loaders and plugins.** A review of some of the more popular loaders and plugins and their usage (25 minutes)

-* **Writing loaders and plugins.** An introduction to writing webpack loaders and plugins (20 minutes)

-* **Hot Module Replacement and Lazy-loading.** An introduction to webpack hot module replacement and lazy loading (20 minutes)

-* **Tree-shaking.** An introduction to tree-shaking with webpack (20 minutes)

 # Slides